 Actions our charity takes to meet standards: Evidence of our actions: As part of new Strategic Plan 2020-2022, company values reviewed and updated.
 Agreed at HEAnet Board meeting.
 Workshops with staff to develop company values.
-Values - discussed at board meeting 23.10.2019; agreed at HEAnet Board meeting - Schematic agreed 14.05.20 - includes: Vision, Mission, strategic pillars and values statements.
-Staff workshops to develop and agree values - 28.11.2019, 14.01.2020, 02.04.2020 Ongoing - Staff working groups to promote values and ensure staff "live" values.
-Periodic review of vision, mission, and values to ensure they are still relevant Board standing agenda item and agenda item at staff meetings.
-Code of Business Conduct for Directors and employees (access via Boardpacks) HEAnet Code of Business Conduct for Directors and Employees - Approved by the HEAnet Board 09.12.2019
+HEAnet values embedded in everyday working life and flow through TARGET (Performance & Development System).
+HEAnet Values video produced - HEAnet website: https://media.heanet.ie/page/87d89904b19049348fcc4a2be98a5862 Periodic review of vision, mission, and values to ensure they are still relevant Board standing agenda item and agenda item at staff meetings.
+HEAnet Group Code of Business Conduct for Directors and Employees (access via Boardpacks) HEAnet Group Code of Business Conduct for Directors and Employees - Approved by the HEAnet Board December 2019, adopted by EduCampus Board December 2020.